Diophantine Approximation on projective Varieties I: Algebraic distance and metric B\'ezout Theorem: Arakelov varieties

-A cycle $Y \subset Z^p_\C (X)$ of pure codimension $p$ defines a current $\delta_Y \in D^{p,p}$ by
+A cycle $Y \subset Z^p (X_\C)$ of pure codimension $p$ defines a current $\delta_Y \in D^{p,p}$ by

 where $Y = \sum_i n_i Y_i$ is the decompositions into irreducible components leading an embedding $\iota: A^{p,p} \hookrightarrow D^{p,p}, \omega \mapsto [\omega]$.
 The integrals are defined by resolution of singularities, see \cite{GS1} or \cite{SABK}.
-A green current $g_Y$ for $Y$ is a current of type $(p-q,p-q)$ such that
+A Green current $g_Y$ for $Y$ is a current of type $(p-1,p-1)$ such that

-A densely defined form $g_Y$ on $X$ such that $[g_Y]:=\iota(g_Y)$ is a green current for $Y$ is called a green form for $Y$; it is called of logarithmic type along $Y$ if it has only logarithmic singularites at $Y$ (see \cite{SABK} Def.\@ II.\@2.\@3).
+A densely defined form $g_Y$ on $X$ is called a Green form for $Y$ if $[g_Y]:=\iota(g_Y)$ exists and is a Green current for $Y$; it is called of logarithmic type along $Y$ if it has only logarithmic singularities at $Y$ (see \cite{SABK} Def.\@ II.\@2.\@3).